What are Epulides?

 |Epulis on the lower left gum / inter-proximal area LL2 - LL3

-of trauma.
-They may bleed, either spontaneously or if they
+as a result of trauma.
+They may bleed, either spontaneously or if they are touched

 |Photos of Pyogenic Granulomata